Feng Shui Flowers Outside of the Front Door

 NORTH:

-If your front door faces North, it’s element is water.
-It’s colors are black and blue, with supportive color white.
+If your front door faces North, its element is water.
+Its colors are black and blue, with a supportive color of white.
 This makes sense to me as a plant person, the Northern side of your house will be more shaded than the others, making it the best place to use black or dark blue planters.
-If you used dark colors in a southern location, you are running the risk of cooking the roots, too hot.
-Also the reduced light levels lend themselves to foliage and a lot of great texture contrasts in green.
+If you place dark colors in a southern location, you are running the risk of heat buildup, cooking the roots of your plants, too hot.
+Also, the reduced light levels lend themselves to foliage and a great texture contrasts with greens.
 A great container would include Baby or King Tut cypress, ferns, white caladium, and hellebore.

-https://amzn.to/2ZexErg?tag=besidethefr04-20Want to add a water element for either inside or outside that doesn’t take up too much room, but is simply gorgeous and modern?
-Take a look at this one on Amazon!
-This is a more classical Budda fountain, simply fabulous, you must take a look!
+https://amzn.to/2ZexErgWant?tag=besidethefr04-20 to add a water element for either inside or outside that is gorgeous and modern?
+Take a look at this minimalist one on Amazon!
+Also, there is a fabulous elephant design fountain and a good size for an entry, you must take a look at Amazon- click here!

-Avoid yellows and pink (earth colors, avoid due to earth’s destructive nature to water in Feng Shui)
+Avoid yellows and pink (avoid earth colors due to earth’s destructive nature to water in Feng Shui)

 SOUTH:

-If your front door faces South, it’s element is fire.
-It’s color is red.
-Red is also the color for joy.
-Supporting colors of green from the wood element.
-Southern exposures would get a lot of full on sun. there are so many choices here.
-Most of your current favorites will come in red and be appropriate here.
+If your front door faces South, its element is fire and red is the primary color Red is also the color for joy.
+South’s supporting colors are green from the wood element.
+Southern exposures would get a lot of full-on sun.
+There are so many awesome choices here.
+Most of your favorite flowers and foliage will come in red and work great here.
 My recommendations include portulaca, (which is also a fat succulent leaf), and ivy geraniums.

-Avoid blues and blacks due to the destructive forces of the water element on fire.
+Avoid the colors blue and black due to the destructive forces of the water element on fire.

-or use this light to balance your entry to not overdo the fire element.
+or use this light to balance your entry to support the fire element.

 EAST & SOUTHEAST:

-If your front door faces South or South-East, it’s element is Wood.
-Making it’s color green, and supporting color of blue and black from water.
-The wonderfully blue scavelola and lobelia would thrive in these morning sun locations, as would King or Baby Tut cypress and elephant ears..
+If your front door faces South or South-East, its element is Wood.
+The best feng shui color is green, with supporting colors of blue and black, symbolizing the water element.
+The wonderfully blue scaevola and lobelia would thrive in these morning sun locations, as would King or Baby Tut cypress and elephant ears.

-Avoid whites due to the destructive nature of metal on wood.
+Avoid whites due to the destructive nature of metal, symbolized by white, on wood.

 WEST & NORTHWEST:

-West and North-west facing front doors element is metal.
-Making its colors white, silver and gold.
+West and North-west facing front doors element is metal; making the best colors to use white, silver, and gold.
 Recommended plants would be white geraniums, silver or gold licorice, and variegated vinca.
+Remember-west gets the hot, hot direct afternoon sun, plants need to be able to handle the amount of this hot sun they will get, depending on your situation.

-Avoid reds due to the destructive nature of fire on metal.
+Avoid reds due to the destructive nature of fire, symbolized by red, on metal.

 To enhance your Feng Shui in these areas, you really must look at these two windchimes!
-This one is a traditional metal windchime, great sound, and long-lasting!
-Click to see this handmade bell chime, a must-have, beautiful!
+This one is a traditional metal windchime, with multiple size/tuned note sound options, is long-lasting, and on my personal wish list!!
+Click here to peek at a solar-powered Sun and Moon smaller windchime, a must-have, beautiful!

 NORTHEAST & SOUTHWEST:

-If your front door faces North-east or South-west, it’s element is Earth.
-This makes it’s colors brown, yellow and pink, supporting color of red.
-Flowers recommended would be petunias, coleus and pink caladiums for the morning sun of the North-east.
-For the afternoon heat of the South-west Vinca, Verbena and Marigolds.
+If your front door faces North-east or South-west, its element is Earth.
+This makes its best color choices brown, yellow, and pink, supporting color is red.
+Flowers recommended would be petunias, coleus and pink caladiums for the morning sun of the northeast.
+For the afternoon heat of the South-west Vinca, Verbena, and Marigolds.

-Avoid wood and an over abundance of green due to it’s destructive forces on earth element.
+Avoid wood and an overabundance of green due to its destructive forces on the earth element.

 Related Questions: